radiirr/batmesh/README.md

 > [!NOTE]
 > when you nat traffic into the mesh network you can nat traffic out to other networks, ie.: to internet, or other externet's, or just simple route between them, or redistribute other ospf, bgp, isis, etc...

+> ./init.sh

+Which initialize batctl and ip link which can "manually" bring up the interface, set parameters, also do iptables postrouting and echo settings.

 > ./gwlupdater.sh

 Which utilize vnstat which sample interface bandwidth's, add to crontab and if batctl set to gw_mode "server" this automatically set with batctl the remaining bandwidth values which propagated through the mesh in the ogm's.